stalniy/bdd-lazy-var/README.md

 * access variables by referencing `get.<variableName>` (more strict, available by requiring `bdd-lazy-var/getter`)
 * access variables by referencing `get('<variableName>')` (the most strict and less readable way, available by requiring `bdd-lazy-var/index`)

+All are bundled as UMD versions.

 ## The Core Features
-* lazily instantiated, allows variable composition
+* lazy instantiation, allows variable composition
 * automatically cleaned after each test
 * accessible inside `before/beforeAll`, `after/afterAll` callbacks
 * named `subject`s to be more explicit